Phase Transformations in Steels

 15.1 Introduction

-Chapter 16: Application of modern transmission electron microscopy (TEM) techniques to the study of phase transformations in steels
+Chapter 16: The effect of a magnetic field on phase transformations in steels

 Abstract: